Delta 8 THC Feeling: What Does It Feel Like?

 If you take too much delta 8 THC, the positive effects noted above may intensify and could become more negative than positive.

-For example, delta 8 THC is a reliable relaxant and sedative.
+For example, delta 8 THC is a reliable relaxant.
 People who want this effect usually take higher doses.

 However, if you’re using Delta 8 THC to help you study or focus on something, these sedative effects become an unwanted side-effect.

 The most common side-effect of delta 8 is sedation and lethargy.
 In very high doses, it’s common for people to fall asleep after using it.
 Even in those who don’t fall asleep, it can make lying down on a comfortable couch or bed very cozy, making it hard to motivate yourself to do anything else.